Victor Talking Machine Company: Marketing

-Herbert Rose Barraud's deceased brother, a London photographer, willed him his estate, including his DC-powered Edison-Bell cylinder phonograph with a case of cylinders and his dog Nipper.
-Barraud's original painting depicts Nipper staring intently into the horn of an Edison-Bell while both sit on a polished wooden surface.
-The horn on the Edison-Bell machine was black and after a failed attempt at selling the painting to a cylinder record supplier of Edison Phonographs in the UK, a friend of Barraud's suggested that the painting could be brightened up (and possibly made more marketable) by substituting one of the brass-belled horns on display in the window at the new gramophone shop on Maiden Lane.
+Herbert Rose Barraud's deceased brother, a London photographer, willed him his estate, including his DC-powered Edison-Bell cylinder phonograph with a case of cylinders, and his dog, named Nipper.
+Barraud's original painting depicts Nipper peering quizzically into the horn of an Edison-Bell phonograph.
+Barraud titled the painting "His Master's Voice".
+The horn on the Edison-Bell machine was black, and after a failed attempt at selling the painting to a cylinder record supplier of Edison Phonographs in the UK, it was suggested to Barraud that the painting might be brightened up (and possibly made more marketable) by substituting one of the brass-belled horns on display in the window at the new gramophone shop on Maiden Lane.
 The Gramophone Company in London was founded and managed by an American, William Barry Owen.
-Barraud paid a visit with a photograph of the painting and asked to borrow a horn.
-Owen gave Barraud an entire gramophone and asked him to paint it into the picture, offering to buy the result.
-On close inspection, the original painting still shows the contours of the Edison-Bell phonograph beneath the paint of the gramophone.
+One day in 1899, Barraud paid a visit to the shop with a photograph of the painting and asked to borrow a brass horn.
+Owen lent Barraud a horn and asked him to bring along his painting when he returned it.
+When Owen was shown the canvas a few days later, he offered to buy it if Barraud would paint out the cylinder machine and substitute a disc Gramophone.
+Barraud agreed to modify the canvas but he did not completely eradicate all remnants of his original brushwork.
+On close inspection of the painting, the contours of the Edison-Bell phonograph are visible beneath the paint of the gramophone.
+Emile Berliner acquired a United States copyright for the picture in 1900 and Eldridge Johnson adopted the Nipper/"His Master's Voice" trademark for use by Consolidated and the following year, for Victor.

 In 1915, the "His Master's Voice" logo was rendered in immense circular leaded-glass windows in the tower of the Victrola cabinet building at Victor's headquarters in Camden, New Jersey.
 The building still stands today with replica windows installed during RCA's ownership of the plant in its later years.
 Today, one of the original windows is located at the Smithsonian museum in Washington, D.C.

 Acoustical recording era (1901–1925)

 In the company's early years, Victor issued recordings on the Victor, Monarch and De Luxe labels, with the Victor label on 7-inch records, Monarch on 10-inch records and De Luxe on 12-inch records.
 De Luxe Special 14-inch records were briefly marketed in 1903–1904.
 In 1905, all labels and sizes were consolidated into the Victor imprint.

-The first jazz and blues records ever issued were recorded by the Victor Talking Machine Company.
+Victor recorded the first jazz and blues records ever issued.
 The Victor Military Band recorded the first recorded blues song, "The Memphis Blues", on July 15, 1914, in Camden, New Jersey.
 In 1917, The Original Dixieland Jazz Band recorded "Livery Stable Blues".